Comparative validation of surgical phase recognition, instrument keypoint estimation, and instrument instance segmentation in endoscopy: Results of the PhaKIR 2024 challenge: Introduction

 However, the datasets provided by these sub-challenges do not cover all the necessary aspects required for the development of real-world applications.
-For the phase recognition task, only one paper presents a dataset that originates from multiple centers~\cite{bodenstedt2021heichole}.
-In the context of the instrument segmentation task, several challenges do not differentiate between distinct instrument classes~\cite{bodenstedt2015comparative, allan2018robotic, ross2019comparative, bodenstedt2021heichole, malpani2023synthetic} or between individual instances within the same class \cite{bodenstedt2015comparative, allan2017robotic, allan2018robotic, bodenstedt2021heichole, psychogyios2022sar, malpani2023synthetic}.
+For the phase recognition task, only two out of three papers present a dataset that originates from multiple centers~\cite{bodenstedt2021heichole, wagner2019comparative}.
+In the context of the instrument segmentation task, several challenges do not differentiate between distinct instrument classes~\cite{bodenstedt2015comparative,allan2018robotic,ross2019comparative,bodenstedt2021heichole,malpani2023synthetic} or between individual instances within the same class \cite{bodenstedt2015comparative,allan2017robotic,allan2018robotic,bodenstedt2021heichole,psychogyios2022sar,malpani2023synthetic}.
 This lack of distinction hampers the ability to accurately identify overlapping instruments and complicates the task of tracking the tools over time, which relies on the consistent identification of each instrument across successive frames.
-The recordings of some sub-challenges operate on porcine tissue~\cite{allan2017robotic, allan2018robotic}, which significantly simplifies the recognition of surgical instruments compared to human tissue~\cite{allan2018robotic}, or do not use any biological tissue at all~\cite{malpani2023synthetic}.
-Some datasets only provide single frames~\cite{allan2017robotic,allan2018robotic,bodenstedt2021heichole,bodenstedt2023} or short clips~\cite{ross2019comparative} instead of full video sequences, precluding the use of temporal information for the segmentation task.
-Information on relevant instrument keypoints is available in only one sub-challenge~\cite{bodenstedt2015comparative}.
+The recordings of some sub-challenges operate on porcine tissue~\hbox{\cite{allan2017robotic,allan2018robotic}}, which significantly simplifies the recognition of surgical instruments compared to human tissue~\cite{allan2018robotic}, or do not use any biological tissue at all~\cite{malpani2023synthetic}.
+Some datasets only provide single frames~\cite{allan2017robotic,allan2018robotic,bodenstedt2021heichole,bodenstedt2023,malpani2023synthetic} or short clips \hbox{\cite{ross2019comparative}} instead of full video sequences, precluding the use of temporal information for the segmentation task.
+Information on relevant instrument keypoints is available in only one sub-challenge~\hbox{\cite{bodenstedt2015comparative}}.
 However, for in-vivo recordings involving manual instruments, only the coordinates of a single keypoint and the instrument orientation are provided.
 Meanwhile, sequences featuring robotic instruments are based on ex-vivo data from animal tissue, representing highly simplified movements that do not account for real-world surgical complexities.
 Additionally, none of the sub-challenge datasets for the segmentation of surgical instruments or the keypoint estimation task include multi-center data, thereby limiting the ability to evaluate the participant methods across different clinical environments and surgical tools.
+An overview regarding previous related EndoVis sub-challenges together with the conducted tasks, the number of participating medical centers, and key properties of the challenges and datasets is given in Table~\ref{introduction:challenge_comparison}.

 To address these challenges, we provided a dataset comprising full endoscopic video sequences of thirteen human cholecystectomies from three medical centers, enabling the incorporation of temporal information in method development as well as the consideration of real-world conditions.
 The annotations span three tasks: determining the surgical phase of an intervention, performing pixel-precise instance segmentation of surgical instruments, and localizing specific keypoints of these instruments.
 This setup supports both the recognition of surgical instruments and the understanding of surgical context in one dataset.
 An overview of the tasks and the associated annotations is shown in Figure~\ref{fig:annotations}.